IcyMods/Roblox/README.md

 # Roblox Scripts
-this scripts are made by me, these are all the listed games
+these scripts are made by me, these are all the listed games

 Spelling Bee - coming soon
 Roblox Squid game - all of the games